malakjlassi-cpu/ReverseCraftX/docs/use_case.md

 * **Preconditions:**
   * The user is authenticated (valid token).
   * The user has not exceeded the daily analysis quota *(proposed: 10 per day)*.
+  * The application's **global daily capacity** (shared by all users, kept below the AI provider's free limit) is not exhausted.
   * The user has an image file on their device.
 * **Inputs:**
   * **Image:** JPEG, PNG or WEBP, maximum 10 MB.